• Skip to primary navigation

 Cleaning the jars of the red pepper jelly recipe to get a good seal.

-1. Step four - Then the jars are processed in a hot water bath or water bath canner for 10 minutes.
+1. Step five - Place the sealed jars in a hot water bath for 10 minutes.
 When you are finished, carefully remove the jars from the water and allow them to cool.

-This recipe makes six 8 ounce jars pepper jam.
+This recipe makes six 8 ounce jars of pepper jam.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.